JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 I may actively trade in the stock market.
 When I produce content on this website I will disclose my position or interest in reference by linking to this positions statement.

-I invest primarily in mutual funds and index funds but may also participate in automatic rebalancing services such as Wealthfront.
+I invest primarily in a variety of funds that may include environmental, social and governance factors oriented funds such as ([SHE](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-ssga-gender-diversity-index-etf-she)) but may also participate in automatic rebalancing services such as Wealthfront.
 If you are interested, this [Wealthfront invitation referral link](http://wlth.fr/1RjvsX3) may provide you with a discount and/or advisory fee relief in addition to lowering my own advisory fees.
 Be sure to read all the fine print from [Wealthfront disclosures](https://www.wealthfront.com/legal/disclosure) (as of May 2015) therein.
 YMMV.

 I currently hold these public stocks (in alphabetical order):